GoogleChromeLabs/puppy-content/content/en-US/api/PeriodicSyncEvent/PeriodicSyncEvent.md

 // You may add more sentences, if needed.

 The `[[PeriodicSyncEvent]]` interface of the [[Web Periodic Background Sync]] provides a way to run tasks in the service worker with network connectivity.
-The event is fired periodically after periodic background sync request is registered.
+An instance of this event is passed to the `ServiceWorkerGlobalScope.onperiodicsync` handler.
+This happens periodically, at an interval greater than or equal to that set in `PeriodicSyncManager.register()`.
+Other implementation-specific factors such as the user's engagement with the site decide the actual interval.

 ## Constructor